Few-to-many-particle crossover of pair excitations in a superfluid

 We proceed to discuss excited states, which are the main results of the Letter.
-Figure~\ref{fig:3}(a) shows the excitation spectrum for \mbox{$N=12$} particles, which has a closed-shell ground state, where we include with each excitation branch the occupation of the noninteracting parent state.
+Figure~\ref{fig:3}(a) shows the excitation spectrum, where $\Delta E_{\rm ex}$ denotes the energy of excited states relative to the ground-state energy, for \mbox{$N=12$} particles, which has a closed-shell ground state, where we include as an inset with each excitation branch the occupation of the noninteracting parent state.
 Excitations are obtained either by creating pair excitations or by breaking pairs and promoting single fermions to higher levels, where we show pair-breaking excitations only up to the second level for clarity.
 At weak interactions, excitation energies have a linear perturbative interaction shift, which is predominantly positive for pair-breaking excitations and negative for pair excitations.
-With increasing interaction, pair excitations show an avoided level crossing with the ground state, where the excitation energy develops a minimum and increases again at larger coupling.
-This is clearly visible in the figure, which shows one pair excitation starting at energy $2$ [orange line] and additional single-pair and two-pair excitations starting at $4$ [orange and green lines].
-Importantly, at intermediate interactions, the lowest pair excitation is the first excited state [bold orange highlight], a results that holds for all closed-shell configurations studied.
+With increasing interaction strength, pair excitations show an avoided level crossing with the ground state, where the excitation energy develops a minimum and increases again at larger coupling.
+This is clearly visible in the figure, which shows one pair excitation starting at energy $2$ (orange line) and additional single-pair and two-pair excitations starting at $4$ (orange and green lines).
+Importantly, at intermediate interactions, the lowest pair excitation is the first excited state (bold orange highlight), a result that holds for all closed-shell configurations studied.
 For comparison, we show in Fig.~\ref{fig:3}(b) the excitation spectrum of an open-shell $N=10$ state.
 Here, the lowest excitation evolves from the degenerate noninteracting state with two single fermions in blocked states at the Fermi level.
 Note that the structure (and counting) of excited states with pair and single-particle excitations shown in the figures extends straightforwardly to larger ensembles.